PrajwalGraj/solana-copilot-ledger/README.md

 ### DMK Skills

-A developer toolkit that allows applications and agents to communicate with Ledger devices.
+A toolkit that allows applications and agents to communicate with Ledger devices.

 Supports: